cornell-cup/r2-chatbot/README.md

 ## Installation

+Make sure you have python 3.
+Also make sure you have `pip`.

 The following modules are needed: `nltk rake_nltk playsound pyaudio google-cloud-speech geocoder`

 If you encounter difficulties, try checking the Installation Issues section.